Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 # Star Simulation Sample

-Star simulation demo showing how to use Inference Engine as a linear algebra library, solving equations of motions, all on the GPU.
+Star simulation demo showing how to use Sentis as a linear algebra library, solving equations of motions, all on the GPU.

 ![image info](./Documentation/main.jpg)